algorandfoundation/docs/docs/get-details/indexer.md

 * `/accounts` - Search for specific accounts.
 * `/accounts/{account-id}/transactions` - Search for transactions for a specific account.
+* `/accounts/{account-id}/created-apps` - Search for created applications for a specific account.
+* `/accounts/{account-id}/created-assets` - Search for created assets for a specific account.
+* `/accounts/{account-id}/assets` - Search for assets on a specific account.
+* `/accounts/{account-id}/apps-local-state` - Search for application local state for a specific account.
 * `/assets` - Search Assets.
 * `/assets/{asset-id}/balances` - Search Asset balances.
 * `/assets/{asset-id}/transactions` - Search for Transactions with a specific Asset.